EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 Q, We also have a lot of real-life stories being portrayed on screen.
 Is there any real-life story which you think you could portray on celluloid?

-A. "If something comes up then I think it would be a great challenge to play another human being which is a real life character.
+A. "If something comes up then I think it would be a great challenge to play another human being which is a real-life character.
 I would love to justify it to being as honest and truthful to the person and the real story as much."

 Q. Do you have any inhibition as an actor?